AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 eloquence.
-I rejoice to find that Reinkins, a Roman Catholic, expresses his regret, not to say indignation, that this holy man and writer, the object of the unmixed admiration of the ancient Christian, should have been struck out of the catalogue of saints by Benedict XIV.\"[^210]
+I rejoice to find that Reinkins, a Roman Catholic, expresses his regret, not to say indignation, that this holy man and writer, the object of the unmixed admiration of the ancient Christian, should have been struck out of the catalogue of saints by Benedict XIV."[^210]

 ### A Transition Period.

-When Clement, wrote Christian doctrine was passing from oral tradition to written definition, and he avers when setting forth the Christian religion, that he is \"reproducing an original unwritten tradition,\" which he learned from a disciple of the apostles.
+When Clement, wrote Christian doctrine was passing from oral tradition to written definition, and he avers when setting forth the Christian religion, that he is "reproducing an original unwritten tradition," which he learned from a disciple of the apostles.
 This had been communicated by the Lord to the apostles, Peter and James and John and Paul, and handed down from father to son till, at length, Clement set